Bren2010/draft-keytrans/draft-keytrans-mcmillion-protocol.md

 The frontier consists of the root node of a search, followed by the entries produced by repeatedly calling `right` until reaching the last entry of the log.
-Using the same example of a search where the first instance of a key is at index 10 and the log has 60 entries, the frontier would be entries: 31, 47, 55, 59.
+Using the same example of a search where the log has 50 entries, the frontier would be entries: 31, 47, 49.

 If we can assume that the log operator is behaving honestly, then checking only the last entry of the log would be sufficient to find the most recent version of